e-tier-newbie/ComfyUI-E-Tier-TextSaver/README.md

 📦 **ComfyUI-E-Tier-TextSaver**

-Tired of annoying tokens like `<pad>` in your captioned prompts?
-This is for you.
+Sick of annoying <pad> tokens messing up your prompts?😂 This one’s for you.

 A secure and flexible text-saving node for ComfyUI.
 After captioning with Florence2 or similar, it automatically strips unwanted tokens and saves a clean `.txt` file.